The Development Center in Cambridge

 The Cambridge KaOS/EC2 team has a wide charter, with focus on Hypervisor (Xen and KVM), and Linux Kernel (Networking, Block devices, IOMMU, scheduling, security, etc) development.
 While we are just starting, one thing is clear to us: our approach to software development is one of upstream first, Open Source first.

-Amazon is looking for an experienced Sr. Linux Kernel Developer for a Kernel and Operating System team.
+Amazon is looking for an aspiring Linux Kernel Developer for a Kernel and Operating System team.
 As part of the team, you will be given the chance to have a significant impact on our systems, our business and most importantly our customers.

-If you are passionate about Hypervisors, have deep technical knowledge and want to build solutions to complex problems that directly affect millions of people: there may be no better place than Amazon for you to impact the world!
+If you are passionate about Hypervisors, and want to build solutions to complex problems that directly affect millions of people: there may be no better place than Amazon for you to impact the world!

-• You will have ownership of the lowest layer of the Amazon Web Services software stack, contributing to the Linux Kernel and Hypervisor development for AWS.
+• You will have ownership of the lowest layer of the Amazon Web Services software stack, managing the Linux Kernel and Hypervisor development for AWS.

 • You will be improving the Linux Kernel to be used as a Dom0 operating system as well as a guest operating system.